 Registration Holds

-Admitted students who are required to submit official documentation of high school/secondary school completion and who have not done so will have a hold placed on their record that will prevent registration in future terms.
+Admitted students who are required to submit documentation of high school/secondary school completion and who have not done so may have a hold placed on their record that will prevent registration in future terms.
 Once the appropriate documentation is received and reviewed, the hold will be lifted.

 Contact Information